-Where to begin?
+A new Scotland blog – hmmm where to begin?
 Ok, here goes – I’m Samantha but I usually go by the name of Sam, Mrs G or Mum.
 I have a passion for exploring Scotland with my hubby Mr G. Our trusty, four-legged friend is rarely far from our side.
-He’s the Wee White Dug aka Casper – or Merrylegs Lord Toby if you want to give him his posh name!
+He’s The Wee White Dug aka Casper, or Merrylegs Lord Toby to give him his posh name!
 But, shhh don’t let him know I’ve shared that hilarious little nugget with you!
 When our activities or destinations are deemed sufficiently interesting we’re also joined by our Daughter, The Teen.

 But, back to the namesake of this blog Casper, the Wee White Dug.
 He’s a typical Westie – he’s naughty, loving, bolshy, funny, loud and a little bit crazy – sometimes all at once.
 He makes me laugh and I absolutely adore him – my hairy-faced baby and unashamed Mummy’s boy.

 Why a blog?
 Well, my friends joke that Casper has a better social life than they do, as he’s always on the road exploring, exciting new places.
 I’ve been encouraged to document our travels and share our stories.
 So here I am dipping my toe tentatively into the water, and setting up this blog thingy so I can start sharing our 2016 Scottish adventures with you – whoever you may be.

 If you love Scotland and wee dugs then buckle up and join us, as 2016 looks like it’s going to be a wonderful year.
 Here’s a sneak peek of some of the gems we’ll be sharing:

 - We’ll be visiting the Moray coast, which is a great place to spot dolphins and watch the Aurora Borealis dance